 I recommend covering the whole table with craft paper or putting a big sheet of paper at every space (I used pages from an old calendar).
 That way, you won't spend the whole craft party worrying about your table getting damaged.

 Next, set a spot for each person.
 Group together everything they'll need to complete each project and put it on their spot.
 It's easier to stay organized this way, and you can enjoy the party instead of running around gathering supplies.
 Make sure to put a pair of scissors and a pen or pencil at each spot, too.

 In the center of the table, lay out supplies for everyone to share, like gel pens (I love Sakura pens, and these Moonlight pens are my fave!), colored pencils, washi tape (this Halloween collection would be fun), glue, stamps, and stamp pads.
 I like to shop my stash and put out everything I think my guests might have fun using, even if it's not part of the project.
 That way people can get creative.

 I love heat embossing, especially at craft parties, because most people probably haven't tried it.
 It's so fun, and adds a special touch to any card.
 Check out my heat embossing tutorial in this present wrapping post or watch my how to video.

-Heat embossing can be messy though, so I like to keep everything together and set up a special work station separate from the main crafting area.
-Same thing with hot glue guns.
+Heat embossing can be messy though, so keep everything together and set up a special work station separate from the main crafting area.
+You'll want to do this if you're using hot glue guns, too.

 Serve Fun Food